Lee Si-eon

-Lee Si-eon (born Lee Bo-yeon on July 3, 1982) is a South Korean actor.
+Lee Si-eon (born Lee Bo-yeon on July 3, 1982) is a South Korean actor and television personality.
 He is best known for his comic supporting role in the popular campus drama Reply 1997.
 He is also known for being a cast member of MBC's popular reality TV show I Live Alone until his departure in December 2020.